PotatoIsCoolio/Dx11-Imgui-Template/README.md

 # Dx11-Imgui-Template
 Dx11-Imgui-Template

-@PotatoIsCoolio - Most Of The Base
-@Zynco1337 - Forked & Added Everything ImGui Related - Menu Styling, Checkboxes, etc

 A DirectX 11 + ImGui overlay base — clean fast and ready to use.

-Has uh MinHook + Kiero for Present hook and is mostly built for internal cheats.
+MinHook Kiero Hook Addon for Present hook, mostly built for internal cheats.

 # Features
 - ImGui menu with tabs (Main, Settings)